Smartmayukh/Personal-site/src/data/about.md

 <br/>

 # Travel
-Travelling the open world is what gives me most about of joy.
-A vacation of three four days is enough for restarting the brain engine back again
+Travelling the open world is what gives me the most amount of joy.
+A vacation of three-four days is enough for restarting the brain engine back again
 <br/>

 <p align="center">